Delhi riots: Court charges AAP leader Tahir Hussain for attempt to murder, criminal conspiracy

 On Friday, the former councillor was charged in a money laundering case filed by the Enforcement Directorate in connection to the violence in February 2020.

-A Delhi court on Saturday framed charges of attempt to murder, criminal conspiracy and unlawful assembly against former Aam Aadmi Party councillor Tahir Hussain and six others in a case related to the February 2020 riots in the national capital, Live Law reported.
+A Delhi court on Saturday framed charges of attempt to murder, criminal conspiracy and unlawful assembly against former Aam Aadmi Party councillor Tahir Hussain and seven others in a case related to the February 2020 riots in the national capital, Live Law reported.

 Communal clashes had broken out between supporters of the Citizenship Amendment Act and those opposing it between February 23, 2020, and 26, 2020, in North East Delhi.
 The violence claimed 53 lives and hundreds were injured.
 The majority of those killed were Muslims.